apognu/diagascode/README.md

-    sourceColor?: string, // Color of the source port destColor?: string, // Color of the destination (peer) port arrow?: boolean, // Whether to replace the port with an arrow direction?: "from" | "to", // On which component to place the arrow }, connection?: {
+    sourceColor?: string, // Color of the source port destColor?: string, // Color of the destination (peer) port arrow?: boolean, // Whether to replace the port with an arrow direction?: "self" | "peer", // Which component should the arrow point }, connection?: {
     cornerRadius?: number, // Corner radius for this connection (defaults to none)